SpecEyes: Accelerating Agentic Multimodal LLMs via Speculative Perception and Planning

-In summary, we make the following contributions: \begin{itemize}[leftmargin=1.2em,itemsep=2pt,topsep=3pt] \item We identify and formalize the \emph{stateful bottleneck} of agentic MLLMs, showing that data dependency inherent in tool-use chains imposes a fundamental barrier to both per-query latency and system-level concurrency. \item We propose \ours, the first framework that lifts speculative acceleration from the token level to the \emph{agentic level}, bypassing entire tool-use loop for queries that do not require it while preserving full accuracy. \item We introduce \emph{cognitive gating} based on answer separability among top-$K$ logits, providing a label-free, scale-invariant criterion for small model to decide when to trust its own versus escalating to agentic model. \item We design a \emph{heterogeneous parallel funnel} that exploits the stateless nature of the small model to achieve concurrent query processing, yielding throughput gains proportional to speculative acceptance rate. \end{itemize}
+\begin{itemize} \item We identify and formalize the \emph{stateful bottleneck} of agentic MLLMs, showing that data dependency inherent in tool-use chains imposes a fundamental barrier to both per-query latency and system-level concurrency. \item We propose \ours, the first framework that lifts speculative acceleration from the token level to the \emph{agentic level}, bypassing entire tool-use loop for queries that do not require it while preserving full accuracy. \item We introduce \emph{cognitive gating} based on answer separability among top-$K$ logits, providing a label-free, scale-invariant criterion for the small model to decide when to trust its own output versus escalating to the agentic model. \item We design a \emph{heterogeneous parallel funnel} that exploits the stateless nature of the small model to achieve concurrent query processing, yielding multiplicative throughput improvements proportional to the speculative acceptance rate. \end{itemize}